rb1193/recipe-api/README.md

 - `docker-compose up -d`
 - `docker-compose exec web npm run migrate (if necessary)`

+Bear in mind if you have updated any of the other services you will need to update the docker-compose file located on the server.
+An example is provided in the repo.

 ## Commands

 There are a handful of CLI commands used for administering the application.
 The CLI can be run using `docker-compose exec web npx ts-node src/cli.ts`.